stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/13-add-grafana-dashboard/add-grafana-dashboard.md

     curl -L -X DELETE $(oc get route/review -n <your-namespace> --template='{{.spec.host}}')/api/review/6323904100aeb66032db19dc
     ```

 1. Back in Grafana, we should see some data populated into the boards...
-Go to the `Manage` and then click on your `<your-namespace>`.
+Go to `Manage` and then click on your `<your-namespace>`.

     ![Grafana-http-reqs](./images/product-review-grafana-dashboard-manage.png)
     ![Grafana-http-reqs](./images/product-review-grafana-dashboard-tanent.png)